This page was printed from the South & West Devon Formulary and Referral site at

 Please ensure you are using the current version of this document

-Management of thyroid disorders guidance: This has been added into the formulary.
-Please refer to the formulary for this guidance.
+Management of low back pain and sciatica: This has been added into the formulary.
+Please refer to the formulary for this guidance